 - The corridor is owned by the Island Corridor Foundation (ICF), a federally registered non-profit organization established to hold and manage the corridor.
-The ICF is governed by the Canada Not-for-profit Corporations Act and its own Articles and By-Laws.
-There is a process for amending the Articles including removing supporting a railway from the purposes of the organization.
+The ICF is governed by the Canada Not-for-profit Corporations Act and its own Articles and Bylaws.
+There is a process for amending the Articles including removing support for a railway from the purposes of the organization.

-- The ICF is governed by a board of directors appointed by the membership of the ICF which is the five Regional Districts and the five First Nations who are on or adjacent to the corridor.
+- The ICF is governed by a board of directors appointed by the membership of the ICF, which is the five Regional Districts and five First Nations who are on or adjacent to the corridor.

 - After many years of declining ridership, rail service on the corridor was shut down by the regulator in 2010 for safety reasons.
 No business plan to restore service has been made public.

 WHY RAIL SERVICE IS NOT THE BEST USE